Australian Youth Representative to the United Nations: Youth Representative Report

 As part of the Youth Representative program a report is delivered to the Australian Federal Government along with all State and Territory Governments outlining the findings and recommendations of the Youth Representative from their listening tour.

 As described by Vasil Samardzhiev, Chief Youth Representation Officer in 2024, "the Report gives people of all spheres of work an insight into how young eyes view the world around them, and the change they do not yet see."

-The 2024 Youth Representative Report captured over 2000 perspectives from young Australians across every state and territory, across rural and urban communities, and from diverse backgrounds and identities.
+The 2024 Youth Representative Report captured over 2000 perspectives, and the 2025 Youth Representative Report captured 5000 perspectives from young Australians across every state and territory, across rural and urban communities, and from diverse backgrounds and identities.